juris-futura/HsInHH/5_lessons-learned.md

 # Delivery of functionality via PL

 * what gets popular what does not?
-  - hard to learn (expressions) or getting burned (logic solver)
+  - hard to learn
+  - cumbersome to use
+  - implicit magic

+* PL is hard to change
+   - does not work well with agile incremental development
-* compilation warnings
+   - compilation warnings

+* logic-solver is hard to change
+   - expanding solution space issues
+   - does not work well with agile incremental development

+* PL approach is powerful